elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, in strict mode, when a Function Declaration is within a code block, it is visible everywhere inside that block.
 But not outside of it.
 CAUTION: This can lead to erroneous outcomes.<br /><br />
-  A function expression is a better alternative to implementing code in this fashion because a function expression can be initialized and invoked in the global scope regardless of where the function statement gets located.
+  A function expression is a better alternative to implementing code in this fashion because a function expression can be initialized and invoked in the global scope regardless of where the function statement resides.
 A function declaration does not have the benefit of that feature.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Erroneous Use<br /><br />